-Electronic cigarettes (e-cigarettes), a popular type of electronic nicotine delivery system, aerosolise and deliver a chemical mixture typically composed of nicotine, propylene glycol and flavourings.
-The effect of the growing popularity and availability of e-cigarettes on children is inadequately characterised.
-Concerns have been raised that the novel nature and flavouring of these products may appeal to youth Approaches to e-cigarette legislation across countries are diverse, ranging from unregulated marketing to complete bans.
-Although some US states and localities have enacted legislation to iChildren are defined in this paper as the paediatric population aged 0-18 years.
+Electronic cigarettes (e-cigarettes), a popular type of electronic nicotine delivery system, aerosolise and deliver a chemical mixture typically composed of nicotine, propylene glycol and flavourings.1 The effect of the growing popularity and availability of e-cigarettes2 3 on childreni is inadequately characterised.
+Concerns have been raised that the novel nature and flavouring of these products may appeal to youth^{ii 4 5} and that industry marketing is targeting youth.6 Approaches to e-cigarette legislation across countries are diverse, ranging from unregulated marketing to complete bans.7 Although some US states and localities have enacted legislation to

 To cite: Durmowicz EL.
+Tob

-Tob Control 2014;23:ii41-ii46.
+Control 2014;23:ii41-ii46.